OktaySavdi/RedisBenchmarkUI/readme.md

 We will create a simple application with dotnet-core

-we will use the images created here istio-example [RedisBenchmarkUI](https://github.com/OktaySavdi/RedisBenchmarkUI)
+We will use the images created here istio-example [RedisBenchmarkUI](https://github.com/OktaySavdi/RedisBenchmarkUI)

 #  Build